The Darden Studio

 Born and raised in suburban Los Angeles, Joshua Darden published his first typeface at the age of 15.
 He spent the next decade assisting in the development and production of typefaces for a broad range of commercial and cultural institutions.
 Since establishing his Brooklyn-based studio in 2004, he has collaborated with clients in dozens of markets to invent rich, communicative typography.
 He has lectured at the University of California Santa Barbara, has sat on panels at the TypeCon and South by Southwest Interactive conferences, juried the Type Directors Club Type Design Competition, and visited the Rhode Island School of Design as a Guest Critic.
 In addition to guiding the creative work of the studio, Joshua has taught at Parsons School of Design and School of Visual Arts.
 He is an avid amateur photographer, and tireless collector, accumulating and cataloging books, small objects, and awesomely bad pop music.

-A Philadelphia Quaker by birth and a New York Jew by inheritance, Joyce joined the studio in 2008 and took the role of COO in 2013.
+A Philadelphia Quaker by birth and a New York Jew by inheritance, Joyce joined the studio in 2008, became COO in 2013, and took the role of CEO in 2016.
 She takes a hands-on approach, acting as project manager and endeavoring to personally reply to requests via the contact form.
 She likes long walks on the beach and in her spare time she grows orchids, trains cats, and reads EULAs.

 Robert Esmay, Special Projects